Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 You can create events manually in the *Tasks* module.
 However, most events are automatically created by the system when installing a plugin or module, such as the *Actindo Workflow Process Execution Failed*.

 When the *Process Orchestration* module is installed, the *Actindo Workflow Process Execution Failed* event is automatically created in the *Tasks* module.
 This means that a task is created by default every time an error occurs in any action of the process.
-If a specific event is set in an individual process action, then the task is created for the set event when the as long as no other event is configured in the process action where the error occurs.
+If a specific event is configured in an individual process action, a task is created for the configured event when an error occurs in this individual process action.
 The workflow process in the *Process Orchestration* module is then paused until the specified task is performed manually by the responsible user.
 For detailed information about the workflow processes, see the [Process Orchestration](../../ActindoWorkFlow/Overview/01_General.md) documentation.

-[comment]: <> (Check Task event in Workflows, usw.)

 [comment]: <> (Link anpassen, wenn veröffentlicht: For detailed information, see Track the workflow process in the Process Orchestration documentation.
 ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md)